RSPCA Shop Next Gen Education

 Animal slaughter fact file

-We're just as concerned about how farm animals are transported, handled and slaughtered as we are about how they're treated during their time on the farm.
+We're just as concerned about how farm animals are transported, handled and slaughtered/killed as we are about how they're treated during their time on the farm.

 two cows standing next to a gate in a field

-• Stunning, when performed correctly, causes an animal to lose consciousness, so the animal can't feel pain.
+• Stunning – when performed correctly, stunning causes an animal to lose consciousness so the animal can't feel pain.
 The law states that, with few exceptions, all animals must be stunned before 'sticking' (neck cutting) is carried out.

-• Sticking is when an animal's neck is cut, using a very sharp knife, to sever the major blood vessels in its neck and chest that supply the brain, ensuring rapid blood loss and therefore death.
+• Sticking – an animal's neck is cut, using a very sharp knife, to sever the major blood vessels in the neck and chest that supply the brain, ensuring rapid blood loss and then death.

-There are various methods available to stun larger animals.
+The methods available to stun larger animals include the following:

-• Penetrating captive bolt - used on cattle, sheep and some pigs.
-A gun fires a metal bolt into the brain of the animal, causing it to lose consciousness immediately.
+• Penetrating captive bolt – used on cattle, sheep and some pigs.
+A gun fires a metal bolt into the brain of the animal, causing them to lose consciousness immediately.

 • Electrical – used on sheep, calves and pigs.
 An electrical current is passed through the animal's brain via a large pair of tongs, causing a temporary loss of consciousness.
 Some systems also pass the current through the heart, so the animal is not just stunned but also killed.